verdetea22/AthleticApp/README.md

 ## How was StevensGO made?
-#### StevensGO is made using React for front-end components and routing.
+#### StevensGO is made using ReactJS for front-end components.
 React-Bootstrap is being used as our CSS framework.
-All user data and authentication is being done using google firebase.
-The website is also being hosted on google firebase servers.
-Afll components were created in Javascript.
+All user data and authentication is being done using Google Firebase.

 ## How to run locally?
 1. Clone the repository into a local directory.